Updated July 16, 2024

 • If you stumble across Bradrona and wish you’d brought a pre-loved bra, you can mail it afterwards to have it hung on the fence.
 Send it to Kelly Spaans at 2125 Cardrona Valley Road, RD1, Wanaka 9381.

+If you found this post helpful, please share it by selecting one or more social media buttons.
 Do you live in the Cardrona Valley?
 If so, what can you add to the story?
 Have you visited Bradrona?
 Thoughts?
 Comments?
+Thank you.

 If you’re planning a visit to New Zealand, you might be interested in: